patrickjohncyh/FSMD/README.md

 Planned subsequent support in group phase:
 * `Katex`
 * `HTML`

+The parser has been written such that adding a new style can be done by passing the `Token list` through an additional style parser.

 NB:
 Our version of Markdown differs from some of the original Markdown sytax.